artur-ciocanu/launch.en/help/extension-dev/turbine.md

 By passing a callback function into `turbine.onDebugChanged`, tags will call your callback whenever debugging is toggled.
 Tags will pass a boolean to the callback function which will be true if debugging was enabled or false if debugging was disabled.

 If you are simply attempting to log messages, it's unlikely you will need to use this.
-Instead, always log messages using `turbine.logger` and tags will ensure your messages are only printed to the console when tags debugging is enabled.
+Instead, always log messages using `turbine.logger` and tags will ensure your messages are only printed to the console when tag debugging is enabled.

 ### [!DNL propertySettings] {#property-settings}